arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ### Setting Up Using Linux Environment

 The Pro 4G Module can be managed via ADB shell on the Portenta X8's Linux environment.
-A series of commands are used to apply the necessary overlays first for the Portenta X8 and the Portenta Max Carrier.
+A series of commands is used to apply the necessary overlays for the Portenta X8 and the Portenta Max Carrier.

 To check the existing device tree overlay configurations, which play a key role in managing hardware features and customizing the system, you can use this command: